The ultimate guide to bitcoin-backed Loans

 Buy a house

-Many long-term bitcoin holders want to diversify their portfolios into real estate.
-Investors may be considering buying a home to use personally or as a cash flow rental property.
-Similarly, existing real estate owners may want to remodel or to make improvements to existing properties.
+Many long-term bitcoin holders want to diversify their investment portfolios into real estate.
+Investors may be considering buying a home to use as a cash flow rental property.
+Similarly, existing real estate owners may want to remodel or to make improvements to existing investment properties.

 Business investment